How does the Federal government determine if I am capable of performing on a contract?

 The Federal government is looking for good suppliers to add to their supply chain.
 Agencies will evaluate suppliers to make sure that they are capable of performing successfully on their contracts.
 The evaluation method varies by agency.

-They will also check the Excluded Parties List System (ELPS) at the System for Award Management website (www.SAM.gov) to ensure a contractor is eligible for award.
+- Be otherwise qualified and eligible to receive award under applicable laws and regulations.
+The Excluded Parties List in the System for Award Management (SAM) will be checked to ensure a contractor is eligible for award.

-The US Small Business Administration’s Certificate of Competency (COC) program allows a small business to appeal a contracting officer’s determination that it is unable to fulfill the requirements of a specific government contract on which it is the apparent low bidder.
+The U.S. Small Business Administration’s (SBA) Certificate of Competency (COC) program allows a small business to appeal a contracting officer’s determination that it is unable to fulfill the requirements of a specific government contract on which it is the apparent low bidder.
 When the small business applies for a COC, SBA industrial and financial specialists conduct a detailed review of the firm’s capabilities to perform on the contract.
 If the business demonstrates the ability to perform, the SBA issues a COC to the contracting officer requiring the award of that specific contract to the small business.
-Additional information is available at http://www.sba.gov/content/certificate-competency-program.

 Federal contractors should be aware that information on past performance in the government marketplace is available to contracting officials.
-The Past Performance Information Retrieval System (PPIRS) is a web-enabled, government-wide application that provides timely and pertinent contractor past performance information to the Federal acquisition community for use in making source selection decisions.
+The Contractor Performance Assessment Reporting System (CPARS) is a web-enabled, government-wide application that provides timely and pertinent contractor past performance information to the Federal acquisition community for use in making source selection decisions.
 Confidence in a prospective contractor’s ability to satisfactorily perform contract requirements is an important factor in making best value decisions in the acquisition of goods and services.
-The PPIRS website is http://www.ppirs.gov.